setopsco/github-actions/README.md

 ### Action: `setops-build-and-push-image`

-The action builds the image and pushes it to the setops registry with all needed tags (one for each stage / app - combination).
+The action builds the image and pushes it to the SetOps registry with all needed tags (one for each stage / app - combination).
 It also tries to provide a Docker cache.
 The cache key contains the current date.
 This way, we want to make subsequent deploys within one day faster; however we always want to have the newest (security) updates of the used distro and packages.

 You can also use the action without the workflow: